Lomochrome Metropolis

 Published on .
 Updated on .

 Lomochrome Metropolis was introduced as the “world’s first truly new color negative film stock in over a decade” back in 2019.
-Since then, this funky emulsion generated polarising opinions and created fantastic new opportunities for experimental film photographers.
+Since then, this funky emulsion has generated polarising opinions and created fantastic new opportunities for experimental film photographers.
 As of 2021, this is still the only new colour film available in 110, 35mm, and medium formats.

 Free Download: Lomochrome Metropolis official launch brochure (PDF)